cyrus-and/chrome-remote-interface/README.md

 - `method`: a string describing the notification (e.g., `'Network.requestWillBeSent'`);
-- `params`: an object containing the payload.
+- `params`: an object containing the payload;
+- `sessionId`: an optional string representing the session identifier.

 Refer to the [Chrome Debugging Protocol] specification for more information.